 NOAA 8 Boating Safety Tips Include Life Jackets and Communication

 Wear a properly fitted life jacket at all times.
 Many accidents happen quickly, leaving no time to grab safety gear.
 Children and non-swimmers need extra attention, especially in crowded or unfamiliar waters.
 Additionally, carry a VHF radio or other communication device.
 Cell phones may lose signal offshore, so backup systems are essential.
 By preparing for the unexpected, you improve your chances of a safe return.
+None of us are stronger than the forces of mother nature!

 Stay Sober, Alert, and Informed